Planning a music festival

 Learn what health services and resourcing you will need at your festival with the NSW Health Guidelines for Music Festival Organisers.

-Contact the NSW Health music festivals team because they will be able to provide advice on how to make your music festival safer.
+You can contact the NSW Health music festivals team if you need advice on how to make your music festival safer, email NSW Health.

 Email NSW Health